WeblateOrg/weblate/docs/admin/install.rst

    If you don't want to make the Weblate user a superuser in PostgreSQL, you can omit that.
-In that case you will have to perform some of the migration steps manually as a PostgreSQL superuser in schama Weblate will use:
+In that case you will have to perform some of the migration steps manually as a PostgreSQL superuser in schema Weblate will use:

    .. code-block:: postgres